University Counseling Center

 Be an active participant in your growth process.
 Clients are full partners in the counseling process.
 Honesty and effort are essential to success.
 Being active in counseling means communicating with your counselor, being honest in discussing concerns, completing outside assignments, and informing the counselor if you decide to terminate.

-Notify your counselor of any other current professional mental health relationship.
+Notify your counselor of any pre-existing professional mental health relationship with other counselors or psychiatrists.

 Inform your counselor of any physical concerns you may have and/or any medications you may be taking.